 The Problem of China

 China is a problem.
 The trouble with China is that it does not fit into the pattern of history as we know it in the West: or rather it provides an alternative pattern that we prefer to ignore.
 The problem continues today with modern China.
 Modern China is a hugely successful country with a thriving and booming economy that makes many of the products that we so ardently desire in the West.
 It appears to be a thriving market economy where the citizens are offered the wide choice of goodies that a thriving market economy can offer.
-In addition it appears to make many of the right and difficult choices, most notably over population control where their system though harsh, is nevertheless successful.
+In addition it tries to tackle difficult problems, most notably over population control though their system seems harsh.
 And yet at the top it is a Marxist dictatorship ruled by a single supreme ruler, albeit one who is replaced at regular intervals.
 How long it will last we do not know, though here in the West we are convinced – perhaps wrongly? – that it is heading for an inevitable collapse and that democracy will eventually win out.

 Yet modern China inherits many of the characteristics of Ancient China in its obedience to its supreme ruler, and the reliance of the supreme ruler upon a bureaucracy chosen by competitive examination and thus extremely learned and competent.
 We need to study Ancient China if we are to understand modern China.